Cyber Charter Schools Are an Important Option at No Cost to PA Families

 As a way to expand choices in the types of educational opportunities available within the public school system, the Pennsylvania Legislature authorized brick-and-mortar charter schools in 1997 and permitted the establishment of public cyber charter schools in 2002.

 Charter schools are independent public schools established and operated under a charter from the local school board and located in a physical space within the borders of that school district.
 Cyber charter schools, on the other hand, are independent public schools established and operated under a charter from the state Department of Education.
 Most of their instruction is delivered through the internet or other electronic means.

 In addition to offering public school choice for students in grades K through 12, the Pennsylvania Department of Education says that charters and cyber charter schools were authorized as a way to improve learning, increase learning opportunities, encourage innovative teaching methods and create new professional opportunities for teachers.

-Both charter schools and cyber charter schools must be operated as nonprofits.
+Both charter schools and cyber charter schools must be operated as nonprofit organizations.

 Charter schools are exempt from some educational mandates but are held accountable for academic results and follow federal and state public education laws.
 For instance, they are not exempt from mandates governing special education, civil rights, health and safety, and employee criminal history checks.

-Cyber Charters Have the Same Funding as Traditional Schools
+Cyber Charters Have the Same Funding Streams as Traditional Schools

 Because charter schools and cyber charter schools are independently operated public schools, they do not charge students tuition.
 The district of residence of each enrolled student must forward most of the tax dollars it receives for that individual student to the charter or cyber charter school in which the student is enrolled.
 The amount of funding a charter school receives is based upon a statutory funding formula, which requires tuition rates for both non-special and special education students.